chill117/sequel/readme.md

 })
 ```

-Trying to change a read-only field after the instance has been created:
+Trying to change a read-only field after the instance has been saved to the database:
 ```js
 var nameBefore = widget.get('name')